-The Government have placed an ever-increasing emphasis on localism - to empower local communities to get involved in decision making.
-The Council also recognise that engagement with local communities and other 'stakeholders' can help in the planning process and increase public acceptability of developments.
-In more general terms, local authorities have a duty to act fairly in the exercise of their functions.
+The government has placed an ever-increasing emphasis on localism - to empower local communities to get involved in decision making.
+The Council also recognises that meaningful engagement with local communities and other 'stakeholders' can help in the planning process and increase public support for developments.
+In more general terms, local authorities have a legal duty to act fairly in the exercise of their functions.
 One aspect of fairness is to consult stakeholders on matters that may affect them.